apache/cordova-docs/docs/de/edge/cordova/connection/connection.type.md

 ## iOS Macken

-*   iOS kann den Verbindungstyp des Mobilfunknetzes nicht erkennen.
+*   iOS kann Mobilfunknetz Verbindungstyp nicht erkennen.
     *   `navigator.connection.type` is set to `Connection.CELL` for all cellular data.

 ## Windows Phone Macken

 *   When running in the emulator, always detects `navigator.connection.type` as `Connection.UNKNOWN`.

-*   Windows Phone kann den Verbindungstyp des Mobilfunknetzes nicht erkennen.
+*   Windows Phone kann Mobilfunknetz Verbindungstyp nicht erkennen.

     *   `navigator.connection.type` is set to `Connection.CELL` for all cellular data.